jwashin/jsonrpc2-dart/README.md

 `proxy.checkError(value)` just throws the returned exception in a place where you can handle it with .catchError.
-If you want to do something else, the returned value will be the JSON-RPC "error" member defined in the JSON-RPC specification.
+If you want to do something else, the returned error will be the JSON-RPC "error" member defined in the JSON-RPC specification.

 After a ServerProxy is created, you may set a timeout in milliseconds on any succeeding HTTP request.